distributethe6ix/70DaysOfServiceMesh/70DaysExercises/3-Comparing Different Service Meshes.md

 Bouyant Cloud | Proprietary | SaaS based on Linkerd

-We will cover some options below.
+I'll quickly recap some of the key options I'll compare.
+This was taken from Day 1.

 #### Istio
 Istio is an open-source service mesh built by Google, IBM, and Lyft, and currently actively developed on and maintained by companies such as Solo.io.
 It is based on the Envoy proxy which is adopted for the sidecar pattern.
 Istio offers a high degree of customization and extensibility with advanced traffic routing, observability, and security for microservices.
 A new mode of operation for sidecar-less service mesh, called Ambient Mesh, was launched in 2022.